 According to some info, kanna is used medicinally in its native Cape Provinces of South Africa as a mood elevator and anti-depressant.
 South Africans chew the plant, which is also said to aid in weight loss and to quell the addictions of smoking and alcoholism.
 Some have called it the “happy plant.”
 This plant is also used in teas and tinctures and is sometimes even smoked along with other herbs.

-Unfortunately, kanna plant is not often grown in cultivation and information about kanna plants says it is dying out in the wild.
+Unfortunately, kanna plant is not often grown in cultivation, and information about kanna plants says it is dying out in the wild.
 One source encourages growers to attempt growing kanna plants so they can be saved from extinction.
-Kanna plant care
+Kanna plant care is exacting when plants are young, though becomes minimal as the plants mature.

 Growing Kanna Plants